fiskr/lesen/README.md

 ## TODO:

 - Add command line option for directing output to a file, like `curl`'s `-o`

-- Possibly modularize the logic, breaking it out into independent modules to be referenced by both scripts
+- Possibly modularize the logic, breaking it out into independent modules to be referenced by both scripts, additionally allowing better configuration for adding your own documentation syntax (besides just markdown and LaTeX).
 - build a tool to aid in merging changes to code or documentation that were not made in the corresponding literate file, helping integrate literate programming in teams where not everyone is "literate".
 - implement an eliding feature to permit tagging certain blocks to be ignored when producing output - this would permit a sort of commenting feature tailored to your own standards.
 See [noweb's elide feature](https://www.cs.tufts.edu/~nr/noweb/FAQ.html#toc7), where, for example, you can ignore blocks that start with "comment:" with the filter flag: `noweave -filter elide comment:* ...`